-Analysis I FA 4 s.h.
+Analysis I FA 4 s.h

 The first course offered in both the Electrical and Computer Technology curriculums.
-The course investigates the fundamental concepts of voltage, current, and power as applied to both DC and AC circuits and introduces Mesh, Nodal and Thevenin's Theorem as applied only to resistive circuits.
-It studies the nature of resistance, inductance, and capacitance.
-It reveals the use of basic electronics devices such as diodes, transistors, and simple integrated circuits through hands-on laboratory experiments.
+The course investigates the fundamental concepts of voltage, current, and power as applied to both DC and AC circuits and introduces superposition and Thevenin's Theorem.
+The course investigates the nature of resistance, inductance, capacitance, magnetism, and electromagnetism.
 The course also develops competencies in electronic tests, measurement methods, and troubleshooting techniques.
-It introduces digital logic topics such as truth tables and basic logical devices, surveys career paths in electronics, and develops basic computer skills needed for circuit simulation.
 Prerequisites: Math Course I. Two-year degree students should also be enrolled in MA 151 or 157.
 Hours of class per week: 3.
 Hours of lab per week: 2.